Pantera93/dcs-warzones/README.md

 The reaper drone will also help you by constantly lasing one unit at a time on laser code 1578.

+With "Services status" menù, you will receive informations about BLUE tankers, AWACS and carriers in the map (Radio frequency, TACAN, altitude, remaining fuel, ...)

+If you fly a compatible helicopter, with the "Transport troops" menu, you will access features to buy and deploy (virtual) ground troops in the battlefield.
+See [TRANSPORT TROOPS](#troops-transport) section for more informations.

 Now, let's say you finished liberating a zone, and you just landed for a beer...
 What to do next?
 DELETE your persistence file and start over, the experience will always be different, I promise!
 Or try a new map, change the zone position and dimension, add more "WAR-" zones or do anything you want.
 Or else... go to the next, most complicated but most satisfactory section [HOW TO CONFIGURE](#how-to-configure-warzones)...

 ## How to configure WARZONES?